warwickcamdu/WellIntensities/README.md

 ## Acknowledgements
 If you use this macro or an adapted version please acknowledge CAMDU.
-Guidance to acknowledging CAMDU can be found here: https://warwick.ac.uk/fac/sci/med/research/biomedical/facilities/camdu/acknowledgementpolicy/
+Guidance for acknowledging CAMDU can be found here: https://warwick.ac.uk/fac/sci/med/research/biomedical/facilities/camdu/acknowledgementpolicy/